eitumd/httpd-cas/README.md

 Adds mod_auth_cas to the official Apache container on Docker Hub ([httpd](https://hub.docker.com/_/httpd)).

+This repository is mirrored to GitHub at [https://github.com/eitumd/httpd-cas](https://github.com/eitumd/httpd-cas).

 ## How to use

 1. Bind or volume mount a custom `httpd-vhosts.conf` file to `/usr/local/apache2/conf/extra/httpd-vhosts.conf` to configure virtual hosts.